Rsantct/pe.audio.sys/pe.audio.sys/doc/80_Spotify_connect.md

 CREDITS: https://github.com/librespot-org/librespot

-In order to costumize the binary with the jackaudio backend and by using the Avahi/Bonjour daemon from the O.S., we need to compile from source.
+In order to customize the binary by having the **jackaudio** backend and by using the **Avahi/Bonjour** daemon from the O.S., we need to compile from source.

 ## Compile